-- As for basking area, put a UV light which emits both UVA and UVB ray.
-Unlike us, turtles benefit significantly from the UVB rays.
+- As for the basking area, put a UV light that emits both UVA and UVB ray.
+Unlike us, turtles benefit significantly from UVB rays.
 If your UV light is older than a year, it’s time that you replace it with a new one.
 Make sure that the basking area is arid for your turtle to fully rest without getting its shell moist.

 Final Words On How To Clean Turtle Shell

 A turtle’s shell is your turtle’s haven.
 A turtle’s shell isn’t a distinct part of its body.
 Whenever a turtle’s shell is hurt or damaged, it has severe repercussions on its health.
 This is the reason why cleaning a turtle’s shell regularly is key to its health.